USF-CS245-Fall2025/project02-massivemotion-oyuen20/README.md

 ### Overview

-Project 02: Massive Motion is a Java simulation that visualized celestial objects moving across a 2D space.
-A star and .
-Comets are displayed moving in varying velocities and directions.
+Project 02: Massive Motion is a Java simulation that visualizes celestial objects moving across a 2D space.
+A star and multiple comets are displayed, moving in varying velocities and directions.
 To store and manipulate celestial bodies, different lists implementations can be used.
 The MassiveMotion class controls the main simulation of the celestial objects.
-Java Swing is used for graphics and a timer for animation.
+Java Swing is used for graphics and a timer manages the animation updates.

 ## List Implementations

-To store and manipulate these celestial bodies, the project includes multiple list implementations to show different data structures.
-ArrayList implements a dynamic array, implements a singly LinkedList, DoublyLinkedList implements a doubly linked list, and DummyHeadLinkedList uses a dummy head node to simply insertion.
-All list classes implement the List interface that defines list operations.
+To manage these celestial bodies, the project includes multiple list implementations to demonstrate different data structures.
+- ArrayList implements a dynamic array
+- LinkedList implements a singly linked list
+- DoublyLinkedList implements a doubly linked list
+- DummyHeadLinkedList uses a dummy head node to simply insertion and removal All list classes implement the List interface, which defines list operations used throughout the simulation.